Skip to main content

 }

 Supported HTTP methods: GET, HEAD, POST, PUT, PATCH, DELETE, CONNECT, OPTIONS, TRACE.
-A special ALL method can be used to match all methods.
+If no method is given, the route accepts all methods (internally stored as ALL).

 type pages struct {